manu2428/manu2428/README.md

 - 👋 Hi, I’m Manu
 - 👀 I’m interested in ... learning and creating something new
 - 🌱 I’m currently learning ...
-C++ and python
+C++, Python & Batch
 - 📫 How to reach me ... still don't have a way

 <!---